squid1127/squid-core/README.md

 # squid-core

-A discord bot library providing core functionality to squid1127's bots, including basic management, and db connection.
+A discord bot library providing core functionality to squid1127's bots, including basic management, and memory management.

 ## Features

 - Built-in CLI within a Discord channel
-- Basic PostgreSQL support for data storage
+- Automatic memory management with Redis and MongoDB
 - Explore servers bot is in with built-in "impersonation" features
 - Automatic webhook system to report when bot fails to start up.
 - Randomized status messages